Formulary

 • diabetes

-• a 10-year cardiovascular risk equivalent 20% or greater
+• a 10-year risk of cardiovascular disease of 10% or more

-Offer antihypertensive drug treatment to people of any age with stage 2 hypertension.
+Offer antihypertensive drug treatment to adults of any age.
+Use clinical judgement for people with frailty or multimorbidity.

-Offer people with isolated systolic hypertension (systolic blood pressure 160mmHg or higher) the same treatment as people with both raised systolic and diastolic blood pressure.
+Offer people with isolated systolic hypertension (systolic BP 160mmHg or higher) the same treatment as people with both raised systolic and diastolic BP.

-For people identified as having a 'white-coat effect' , consider ABPM or HBPM as an adjunct to clinic blood pressure measurements.
-In this group of patients, aim for a target average blood pressure of:
+For people identified as having 'white-coat effect' hypertension, consider ABPM or HBPM in addition to clinic BP measurements.
+Aim for a target average BP taken during usual waking hours of:

 • less 135/85mmHg for people aged under 80 years